 - Make vegetarian: omit the pancetta and use vegetable broth instead.

-- Storage: leftovers can be stored in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+- Storage: leftovers can be stored in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.

-- Make Ahead: follow the recipe as directed, but do not cook the pasta.
-Store the soup in the refrigerator for up to 5 days, or in the freezer for up to 3 months.
-When ready to enjoy, heat the thawed broth in a large pot or Dutch oven.
+- Make Ahead: pasta e fagioli can be made 1 day in advance.
+Follow the recipe as directed, but do not cook the pasta.
+Let the soup cool and refrigerate.
+When ready to serve, warm it in a large pot over medium heat.
 Once simmering, add the pasta and cook as directed in the recipe.

 Nutrition